 1.)
 Use a skin cream that locks in moisture.
 Products that contain petroleum jelly, cocoa butter, jojoba oil, shea butter, lanolin or beeswax are good to use.

-Occlusives stay on the surface of your skin and are not absorbed into your skin.
-This is how they form a protective layer to lock in moisture.
+Occlusives stay on the surface of your skin and are not moisturizers.
+They form a protective layer to lock in your skin’s natural moisture.
 Since occlusives cannot be absorbed, they can clog pores and cause acne.

 Some dermatologists recommend using sun screen every day.
 When you know you will be exposed for long periods you should use a sunscreen containing an occlusive.
 The most common occlusive found in sun screen is zinc oxide.

 This is the easiest tip to implement.
 Keep a tube of quality sun screen in your bag and in your car.
 Keep sunscreen out of the heat and check for experimentation dates.

 2.)
 Don’t forget your lips.
 Our lips are exposed to sun every day and the bitter cold of winter does not help.
 Some chap stick and lip balm is made with bee’s wax and have a decent SPF.
 Beeswax is a natural occlusive that most people are not allergic to.